 For the films

-Better on DVD: Many people, even if they disagree with a lot of Ayn Rand's political leanings have been quite patiently waiting for each film not because they like them, but because they aren't really interested in picking up that Doorstopper of a book their friends have ranted about.
+Better on DVD: Many people, even if they disagree with a lot of Ayn Rand's political leanings have been quite patiently waiting for each film.
+The second one in particular has quite a few "more-from-the-book" Deleted Scenes, too.

 Critical Dissonance: 11% of critics liked the first film, while 74% of users on Rotten Tomatoes did.
 Whether critics approve of the film may be related to their level of agreement with its messages.
 The same is true about the users.
 Most of the people that saw it on their own account already supported its messages, while critics had to watch it regardless.
 The second film had a stupefying 0% Fresh on Rotten Tomatoes with 16 reviews and an average 2.6/10 score as of October 18, 2012.
 Fans rated 82% Fresh with around 3,300 votes and an average 4.1/5.
 As of November 16, 2012, the film had landed a single positive review with a total of 21 critic reviews.
 78% of 8,297 had rated it Fresh, with an average 4/5.